ronaldoregis/pragmabrewery/README.md

 To build the project: mvn clean package

-To run the application: java -cp target/my-app-0.1-SNAPSHOT.jar
+To run the application: java -jar target/PragmaBrewery-0.1-SNAPSHOT.jar

 This application does not use database or any external dependency.